WHU-USI3DV/LaneMapping/README.md

 ## 🆕 News

 - 2024-09-10: [LaneMapping] code and dataset are publicly accessible! 🎉
-- 2024-09-02: our paper is accepted for publication in International Journal of Applied Earth Observation and Geoinformation(JAG)! 🎉
+- 2024-09-02: our paper is accepted for publication in the International Journal of Applied Earth Observation and Geoinformation(JAG)! 🎉

 ## 💻 Requirements